augment-solutions/n-codereview-eval/README.md

-# Augment Code Review Eval
+# Augment Code Review Eval For Gitlab

 Evaluate the quality of Augment's automated code reviews on GitLab merge requests.